 Factoring is a centuries-old debtor-financing practice that enables companies to enhance their cash flow and expand their business.
 Some factoring companies take care of all the associated back-office administration of invoice preparation and processing as well.
 Top-tier factoring companies give you access to the cash sitting in your stack of accounts receivable on the same day that you submit your invoices.

 Consider factoring if you have business customers with payment terms of 30 days or more and you could benefit from improved cash flow.
 If you need to close the gap between completing a job and getting paid for it, factoring provides fast income for payroll, rent, and other business expenses.
 If you own a small business or a start-up company, factoring will help you maintain a healthy cash flow.
 If you have a less than perfect credit score or payment history, then factoring can provide a fast solution to finding working capital.

 When should you use a factoring company?

-How to choose a factoring company?
+How do you choose a factoring company?

 Who uses factoring?

-- Consultants and staffing agencies
+- Temporary and permanent staffing

-- Importers and exporters
+- Wholesale and distribution

-- Janitorial services
+- Janitorial and cleaning services

 Who needs factoring?